ElenaML81/Repte-4-_Classification_Models/README.md

 ### Results

 We have used 3 different models, Cross Validation results have been in all cases higher than 0.93 measured by F1 score.
-Finally, we opted for the Random Forest model since it was the one with the highest F1 score in Cross Validation.
+Finally, we opted for the Random Forest model since it was the one with the highest F1 score in Cross Validation and we tuned Hyperparameters to get the final model.

 ![results](https://user-images.githubusercontent.com/97047277/180643863-e8a208eb-1b78-4ecb-92ea-def40e6aa56c.png)